 The default Playwright GitHub Actions workflow uploads HTML reports as workflow artifacts.
 This is trivial to set up, but viewing them is inconvenient1.
-A solution is to upload the report to an Object Storage service for direct browser access with clickable URLs that work immediately.

 Implementation